-We have established an Outside Director Council, whose members are only Outside Directors (4 persons).
-The Governance Committee uses discussions within the Outside Director Council as a basis to discuss matters with the chairman of the board and president, and also make recommendations to the Board of Directors as required.
-The Outside Director Council met one time in fiscal 2018.
+We have established an Outside Director Council, whose members are only Outside Directors.

+The Governance Committee uses discussions within the Outside Director Council as a basis to discuss matters with the Chairman of the Board, the Vice Chairman of the Board and president, and also make recommendations to the Board of Directors as required.
+The Outside Director Council met once in fiscal 2019.

-(c) Outside Directors-Audit & Supervisory Board Members Joint Council We have established the Outside Directors-Audit & Supervisory Board Members Joint Council, whose members are the Outside Directors (5) and Audit & Supervisory Board Members (2 outside, 2 internal), to liaise between the Outside Directors and Audit & Supervisory Board Members.
-The Outside Directors-Audit & Supervisory Board Members Joint Council met three times in fiscal 2018.
+(c) Outside Directors-Audit & Supervisory Board Members Joint Council

+We have established the Outside Directors-Audit & Supervisory Board Members Joint Council, whose members are the Outside Directors (5) and Audit & Supervisory Board Members (2 outside, 2 internal), to liaise between the Outside Directors and Audit & Supervisory Board Members.
+The Outside Directors-Audit & Supervisory Board

+Members Joint Council met 3 times in fiscal 2019.